 It is one of the reasons why most of the associates have failed in this business opportunity.

 - Cheaper enrollment fee compared to other MLM companies

 - Lucrative compensation plan (if you can recruit a lot of downlines)

 - Expensive products

-- Products don’t work for everyone
+- Products don’t work with everyone

 - The compensation plan focuses more on recruitment

-- There are a lot of competitors
+- There a lot of competitors

 - Low income potential